paulroconnor/TimeVaryingVolatility/README.md

 # Time-Varying Volatility Models

-## Time-Varying, Stochastic Volatility in Continuous Time
+## Stochastic Volatility in Continuous Time
 In the Heston model, for example, the constant parameter $\sigma$ is replaced by an Itô process that obeys:

 $$